Rolex Cookie Monster vs Smurf: What Changed in 2026

 That’s reflected in our 4.9-star Google rating, which comes from clients who appreciate having that walkthrough before committing $40,000+ to a watch.

-If you want that kind of walkthrough on a Cookie Monster or a Smurf, reach out and we’ll line up options that match your spec preferences.
+If you want that kind of walkthrough on a Cookie Monster or a Smurf, reach out and we’ll line up options that match your spec preferences and condition standards.
+You can also browse our current collection to see what’s in stock right now.

 Frequently Asked Questions

-Why Is the Smurf More Expensive Than the Cookie Monster on the Secondary Market?
+Why Was the Smurf More Expensive Than the Cookie Monster on the Secondary Market Pre-2026?

 Is the Cookie Monster Just a Smurf With a Black Dial?